-We further analyze the surface heat fluxes associated with the composite ISO to examine how the ISO-SST interactions are produced.
-Figure 8 shows the composite latent heat fluxes (LHF; shadings) and short wave radiation (SWR; contours) from the observations and the three CGCM runs.
-The sign of the flux is positive downward.
-Consistent with previous studies (e.g. Woolnough et al., 2000), other heat flux terms are found less important to the SSTA (not shown).
-In the observation (Figure 8(a)), both LHF and SWR anomalies with a comparable magnitude migrate eastward across the Maritime Continent and into the western Pacific.
+Figure 8.
+The ISO lifecycles in anomalous latent heat flux (LHF; colour-shading) and short-wave radiation (SWR; contour) composited from (a) the observations, (b) the Indo-Pacific (IP) Run, (c) the Pacific Ocean (PO) Run, and (d) the Indian Ocean (IO) Run.
+Downward fluxes are positive.
+Centers of enhanced rainfall and positive/negative SSTA in Figures 7a and 7b are labelled as open triangles and as +/respectively, in panels a and b here.
+Note that the scale used in the simulated anomalies is only one half of that used in the observations.
+Contour intervals are 5 W/m2 for (a) and 2.5 W/m2 for (b)-(d).
+This figure is available in colour online at www.interscience.wiley.com/ijoc comparable magnitude migrate eastward across the Maritime Continent and into the western Pacific.
 Centres of negative (reduced) SWR anomalies almost coincide with those of enhanced rainfall anomalies (open triangles) and vice versa (Inness and Slingo, 2003).
 As for the LHF anomalies, they have an in-quadrature phase relation with the rainfall anomalies in the region extending from the Indian Ocean to the western Pacific.
 Within this region, the enhanced rainfall anomalies are associated with the negative LHF anomalies (i.e. increased evaporation) to the west and positive anomalies (i.e. reduced evaporation) to the east (Woolnough et al., 2000; Inness and Slingo, 2003).
 This in-quadrature phase relation can be explained as a result of convection-wind-evaporation process.
 The moisture convergence induced by the convection produces westerlies to the west and easterlies to the east of the enhanced rainfall centre (see the wind vectors shown in Figure 6).
 Superimposed on the mean surface westerlies in the Indian Ocean and western Pacific, these wind anomalies increase wind speed to the west but decrease it to the east.
 Evaporation is thus enhanced to the west but weakened to the east of the enhanced rainfall centre.